agungTuanany/NodeJS_course_by_maximillian/chapter-4_working_with_express/README.md

 `request` handler, you will have a possibility of hooking (connect) in multiple functions which the `request` will go through until you send a `response`.

-`middleware` allows developer o split the code into multiple blocks or pieces;
+`middleware` allows developer to split the code into multiple blocks or pieces;
 instead of having one huge function that does everything.

 `middleware` is pluggable nature of express, where developer can easily add